 The consolation event for the first and second round losers is the Du Pre Cup.
 At the start of play on the last day there were 8 players in contention and a manager's worst nightmare was looming.
 However all the 'right' people won, notably Andrew Cowing who, in putting paid to Roger Jenkins' hopes, gained his gold award.
 There were just two players left to compete for the trophy by the afternoon and the final was between David Harrison-Wood and Peter Trimmer.
 David looked to have it all sewn up at peg and 4-back versus 1 and 1 but accidently pegged out his own ball.
 Peter was able to claw his way back into the game, not without giving David some chances, before he finally got to peg and peg.
 David took position at penult, by running hoop 6 from the south boundary!
 Peter attempted the long peg out and missed but managed to remove David from penult.
 David then hit the 30 yard shot and made penult but failed to get in front of rover.
 He laid up in a wired position with an angled shot at the hoop and, after Peter had missed, ran rover.
 He shot at the peg and missed by the narrowest of margins.
 Peter hit and, from approximately 10 yards, played a magnificent split peg-out going to David's ball and taking the Du Pre Cup by 1.

-Despite the difficult climatic conditions there were some excellent performances and our thanks must go to David Magee, the manager; David Harrison-Wood, the ROT and hoop setter; and the catering team who kept us all extremely report by Richard Hilditch
+Despite the difficult climatic conditions there were some excellent performances and our thanks must go to David Magee, the manager; David Harrison-Wood, the ROT and hoop setter: and the catering team who kept us all extremely well fed.

-Surrey Championships, Surbiton 19-21 June 1998
+Surrey Championships, Surbiton 19-21 June 1998 report by Richard Hilditch

 This tournament proved so popular this year that we even had a sitting reserve (Samir Patel) who failed to get into the main event but did play in the plate (with some success).
 The weather was hot and sticky although quite often cloudy.
-The lawns were in good shape following the winter rain but could have done with being cut a bit
+The lawns were in good shape following the winter rain but could have done with being cut a bit closer

 The format of the event sees 8 seeds getting byes to allow them to work in the morning of the opening Friday while the rest of us fight with London traffic for the usual 9.30 start.
 It is not clear if getting a bye really proves a benefit as they meet a player fresh from a win.
 As it was, 3 of the seeds did fall at this hurdle with Ian Bond going out to Ian Plummer, Chris Farthing going out to Alex Leggate in a good 3 triple match and David Goacher going out to Jeremy Dyer.
-The key to this latter match was something like 2-back and 4-back).
-Steve took one ball to the peg and left Jeff in corner 1 and his balls up in corner 3 (for 4-back).
-Jeff went to the side boundary and Steve was able to finish without Jeff taking a shot.
+The key to this latter match was the timed ending (2.5 hours) of the first Rigalled game which was narrowly won by Jeremy.